-- 124. Company shall remove a Chief Executive Officer if he/she: - 124.1 is an undercharged insolvent or has at any time been declared insolvent by Court; - 124.2 has been convicted of a criminal offence and/or sentenced to imprisonment; - 124.3 is of unsound mind declared by a Court; - 124.4 has not paid any call in respect of shares of the Company held by him/her;
+- 124. Company shall remove a Chief Executive Officer if he/she: - 124.1 is an undercharged insolvent or has at any time been declared insolvent by Court; - 124.2 has been convicted of a criminal offence and/or sentenced to imprisonment;

-- 124.5 if his/her conduct is found to be detrimental to the interest of the Company; - 124.6 used his/her position for personal gains or favored certain parties with vested interest that is adverse to the objectives of the Company; - 124.7 has vested interest in a business which has substantial dealings with the Company or in a business which is a competitor of the Company; - 124.8 fails to achieve or meet the minimum performance target set by the Board for two consecutive years; - 124.9 if a person appointed as CEO of a Company becomes a CEO of another Company; or - 124.10 for any other reasons required by the Companies Act or any other regulatory laws.
+- 124.3 is of unsound mind declared by a Court; - 124.4 has not paid any call in respect of shares of the Company held by him/her; - 124.5 if his/her conduct is found to be detrimental to the interest of the Company; - 124.6 used his/her position for personal gains or favored certain parties with vested interest that is adverse to the objectives of the Company; - 124.7 has vested interest in a business which has substantial dealings with the Company or in a business which is a competitor of the Company; - 124.8 fails to achieve or meet the minimum performance target set by the Board for two consecutive years; - 124.9 scores less than 40% on the overall outcome of the Employee Feedback (provided the response rate is equal to or above 50% of the total employees sampled).
+The sampling of the respondents will be determined by the MoF; - 124.10 if a person appointed as CEO of a Company becomes a CEO of another Company; or - 124.11 for any other reasons required by the Companies Act or any other regulatory laws.